samhitamahadevan/Portfolio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Support

+If you need help or have any questions about Bentolio, feel free to:

+- [Join the community on Discord](https://discord.gg/xD7U3nxPgW) to connect with other users (FASTER).
+- Reach out directly at <abdul@rauftech.com>.